energysistem/manuals/42498- Music Box CM1/en/13-declaration_of_conformity.md

+We declare under our own exclusive responsibility that the product:

+*Energy Music Box CM1 Bluetooth*

+*Manufacturing country: China*

-We declare under our own exclusive responsibility that the product *Energy Music Box CM1 Bluetooth* (Manufacturing country: China) is in compliance with the essential norms and standards of the Directive 1999/05/EC of the European Parliament and of the Council of March 09th 1999.
+Is in compliance with the essential norms and standards of the Directive 1999/05/EC of the European Parliament and of the Council of March 09th 1999.
 Other rights property of other companies or individuals.
 You may request a copy of the declaration of conformity at C/ Calpe, 1 - 03509 Finestrat - Alicante (España) Tel. +34 966 831 05

+Finestrat, 1 october 2015

 |  |  |
 |:-------|:-------|